 Preserving Black Box Evidence is a Challenge

-There are steps that can be taken to preserve the Electronic Control Module or the data recorded on it, but they must be taken quickly and without a moment of delay.
-Many states still deem this information as the property of the trucking companies but a restraining order can be filed with the court that prohibits the destruction of the information due to its value in a pending investigation.
+Steps can be taken to preserve the Electronic Control Module or the data recorded on it, but it's important to act quickly without delay.
+Many states still deem this information as the property of the trucking companies, but a restraining order can be filed with the court that prohibits the destruction of the data due to its value in a pending investigation.
 The next step is to preserve the vehicle itself and ensure that the trucking company cannot move it or alter it in any way.

-The Rosenfeld Injury Lawyers have access to specialists in accident reconstruction that are able to piece together the data collected from black boxes as well as evidence found at the scene of a truck accident so that you have the greatest chance of successfully proving negligence in your truck accident case.
-In addition, our specialists in several relevant fields allow us to most accurately assess the value of our clients’ damages so that they can be ensured the greatest recovery possible under law.
+The Rosenfeld Injury Lawyers have access to specialists in accident reconstruction that can piece together the data collected from black boxes as well as evidence found at the scene of a truck accident so that you have the best chance of successfully proving negligence in your truck accident case.
+Also, our specialists in several relevant fields can accurately assess the value of our clients’ damages to ensure the highest recovery possible under the law.
 If you have been involved in a truck accident, contact us right away to arrange a free consultation with an attorney with no risk or obligation.

 We’d be happy to explain the laws that apply to your case, review your legal options with you and let you know how we can assist you with your claim.
-Our attorneys only collect payment upon the agreement of a settlement or a judgment in your favor.
-If we are unable to collect compensation on your behalf, our services will be free of charge.
+Our attorneys only collect payment upon the agreement of a settlement or judgment award in your favor.
+If we are unable to obtain compensation on your behalf, our services will be free of charge.